Papooch/nestjs-cls/README.md

 By default the CLS context is untyped and allows setting and retrieving any `string` or `symbol` key from the context.
 Some safety can be enforced by using `CONSTANTS` instead of magic strings, but that might not be enough.

+### Type-safe ClsService

-Therefore, it is possible to specify a custom interface for the `ClsService` and get proper typing and automatic type inference when retrieving or setting values.
+It is possible to specify a custom interface for the `ClsService` and get proper typing and automatic type inference when retrieving or setting values.
 This works even for _nested objects_ using a dot notation.

 To create a typed CLS Store, start by creating an interface that extends `ClsStore`.